isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 }

 ```

-## 4) Data Quality Checks (Nulls, Range Validation):
+## 3) Data Cleaning and Quality Checks (Nulls, Range Validation):

-### Objective: Check for null values and validate the data ranges (e.g., ensuring TotalSteps is within a realistic range).

 Steps:
-- Used R functions to detect missing values in each file and ensure numeric values fell within the expected ranges.
+- Checked for missing values in each file.
+- Verified if all numeric values fell within the expected ranges.
 - Documented any issues and steps to clean or address the data.

 Example Code: